Sprouting Diverse Skills

-I will cover general LAT program information and degree requirements.
+LAT program information and degree requirements will be covered.
 No pre-registration required; just show up!
 You will need to purchase a parking permit if parking on campus.

 In a temperate rainforest like Portland’s, it’s hard to ignore the natural beauty and not marvel at nature’s continuing regeneration.
 Many take advantage of the long growing season and the moisture that can yield abundant crops, ornate gardens, and artful landscapes.
 While it may seem like all you need to become a landscaper is a green thumb, the art and science of professional landscaping requires some very important skills.
 PCC’s Landscaping Technology program offers courses in biology, horticulture, mathematics, and landscape knowledge, providing you with basic skills and a solid foundation.